ReX027/HeartDiseaseML_Model/README.md

                   - Follow the coding and testing standards outlined in the project.

 <a name="contact"></a>
-6.Contact -> For questions or suggestions, feel free to contact us at tushar.vaid027@gmail.com
+6.Contact -> For questions or suggestions, feel free to contact me at tushar.vaid027@gmail.com